Retrun to document top page

 ·

-Important characteristics of such coordinate encoding are:
+Important characteristics of this coordinate encoding are:

 ·